-sustainable solutions providing innovative solutions for customers to achieve their sustainability goals developing of products with enhanced sustainability profiles as of FY2019 Ashland has received signed agreements which represent over 80% of our raw of our products containing palm, palm oil, or palm oil derivatives are sourced from Roundtable on Sustainable Palm Oil (RSPO)-certified suppliers and distributors supplier code of conduct Ashland's suppliers are required to adhere to the highest legal and ethical rules and principles as set forth in our Supplier Code of Conduct.
+sustainable solutions providing innovative solutions for customers to achieve their sustainability goals developing of products with enhanced sustainability profiles as of FY2019 Ashland has received signed agreements which represent over of Ashland's personal care products launched in 2019 are naturederived and/or COSMOS-validated of our products containing palm, palm oil, or palm oil derivatives are sourced from table on Sustainab Palm Oil (RSPO)-certified suppliers and distributors supplier code of conduct Ashland's suppliers are required to adhere to the highest legal and ethical rules and principles as set forth in our Supplier Code of Conduct.
 Suppliers are expected to implement work practices that consistently regard and protect the environment and prevent personal injury or property loss.
 This includes responsibly cultivating and harvesting raw materials that are sourced from nature and seeking third party verification. sustainability assessments Ashland has partnered with EcoVadis for third party verification of supplier sustainability self-assessments to ensure they meet their commitments to environmental, social and ethical practices and behavior.
-The self-assessment focuses on environment, labor and human rights, ethics, and sustainable procurement.
+The selfassessment focuses on environment, labor and human rights, ethics, and sustainable procurement.
 102 of our suppliers representing over 51% of our raw material spend are on the EcoVadis platform The average self-assessment score was 57.90 out of 100.
 Ashland will be working with suppliers that have low performance scores, so they understand the factors affecting their score and can improve.
 Upon achieving a higher completion rate, verification of compliance will be evaluated for a sampling of the highest risk suppliers via independent third-party audits.
 Work towards this step has been initiated.
 The intent is to educate and help suppliers make progress on their own path toward becoming more sustainable companies. responsibly sourced materials palm oil

-Ashland woodand cotton-derived cellulose ethers have a natural origin content of up to 85%
+Ashland woodand cotton-derived cellulose ethers have a natural origin content of up to